Frijol/climate-change/GLOSSARY.md

 ## Pareto efficiency
 in economics, a system is Pareto efficient if benefit to one side (producer or consumer) can only be increased by reducing the benefit to another party

+## pay-as-you-throw
+a garbage collection and recycling program where the cost of refuse collection is based on the landfill-bound waste (and compost and recycling is free) [Hawken, 159][Hawken]

 ## PE
 primary energy: energy contained in raw fuels, or otherwise received as input to a system.
 Use of this metric ignores conversion efficiency (from its potential energy to the amount we can actually harvest), so it leads to imperfect comparisons - for example, nuclear, coal, and other thermal electricity generation processes are highly inefficient and can be overvalued using this metric [wiki](https://en.wikipedia.org/wiki/Primary_energy)